kehengzhong/epump/README.md

-## ePump - a Event-driven, Multi-threaded C-Framework
+## ePump - an Event-driven, Multi-threaded C-Framework

 *A C-language framework based on I/O event notification, non-blocking communication and multi-threaded event-driven model helps you to develop servers with high-performance and numerous concurrent connections.*